ZhongkuiMa/torchvnnlib/README.md

 So we know, there are many assertion statements defining the input and output constraints.
 Currently, we only consider the following types of constraints:

 - **Input constraints**: `<=`, `>=`, or `or` for input variables to declare the *input bounds*.
 It only involves one input variable and one constant.
 In the .vnnlib file, the assert about input constraints means that this **input constraints hold**.
 - **Output constraints**: `<=`, `>=` for output variables.
 It may involve multiple output variables and constants (in a few times, they will involve input variables).
 We only consider the linear constraints now.
-In the .vnnlib file, the assert about output constraints means that this **output constraints should NOT hold**.
+In the .vnnlib file, the assert about output constraints means that this **output constraints should hold**.

 #### Common VNN-LIB Files for Neural Network Verification